Visitor Policy During COVID-19

 Mask Usage and Hand Hygiene

-- All individuals (patients and visitors) entering Phelps Health facilities, including Medical Office Building and other clinic locations, are required to wear a face mask or covering.
-Visitors also must perform hand hygiene when entering and exiting any Phelps Health facility and a patient’s room.
+- All individuals (patients and visitors) entering Phelps Health facilities are required to wear a face mask or covering.
+Visitors will be encouraged to perform hand hygiene when entering and exiting any Phelps Health facility and a patient’s room.
 Visitors are encouraged to stay six feet away from patients and others.

 Limitations, Exclusions and Exceptions*

-- No one under the age of 16, with the exception of those seeking medical care or the sibling of a newborn, will be allowed into Phelps Health Hospital.
+- No one under the age of 16, with the exception of those seeking medical care, will be allowed into Phelps Health facilities.